mashaped/docs/en/docs/sdk/html5/index.md

 2. Install dependencies via ``npm install``
 3. Globally install the ``rollup`` library for building.
 4. For webhooks add `express` as a new dependency via npm
-5. Create an `.env` file in the root directory and set the environment variables.
+5. Create a `.env` file in the root directory and set the environment variables.
 The example of variables are in the [env.example](https://github.com/green-api/whatsapp-api-client-js/blob/master/env.example) file

 #### Building
 You can compile both browser and node/webpack versions of the library with one command